Otto Schulz (pilot): World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 During the campaign against France, II.
 Gruppe, as a subordinated unit to JG 51 was controlled by Jagdfliegerführer 2, Oberst Kurt-Bertram von Döring, and was deployed on the right flank of Luftflotte 2 (Air Fleet 2), supporting the attack of Army Group B against the Netherlands.
 On 10 May, the day the Wehrmacht launched the attack, 4.
 Staffel was located in Wesel and flew missions to Rotterdam.

 Following the Armistice of 22 June 1940, II.
 Gruppe was sent to Wunstorf near Hanover for replenishment.
 On 8 July, the Gruppe began its relocation west again, with 4.
 Staffel arriving in Leeuwarden on 11 July.
+Here, the Gruppe was tasked with patrolling the Dutch coast until 5 August when they received orders to relocate to an airfield at Crépon, located northwest of Caen on the English Channel.
 Schulz claimed his first victory on 31 August 1940 over a Royal Air Force (RAF) Supermarine Spitfire fighter in the vicinity of Dover.
 On 7 September, 4.
 Staffel was placed under the command of Staffelkapitän (squadron leader) Oberleutnant Gustav Rödel.
 On 28 October, Schulz claimed his fourth overall and last aerial victory of 1940.
 On a fighter escort mission to London, he shot down a Spitfire in the vicinity of Gravesend.
 On 5 November, II.
 Gruppe was withdrawn from combat operations on the English Channel, relocating to Detmold on 9 November.